AngelMunoz/Threads.Lib/docs/index.md

 # Threads.Lib

-This is a .NET library for the [Threads] API.
+This is a dotnet library for the [Threads] Web API.

+> This libary currently does not support fable.
+Feel free to chime in if this is in your interest!

+Use this library in servers, F# scripts, CLI applications and even crossplatform GUI apps [check out the sample]!

 ## Micro example